artefactual/atom-docs/user-manual/data-templates/isad-template.rst

    Accumulation.
 When importing descriptions via CSV, use the ``eventTypes`` column.

    AtoM will also add a ``datechar`` attribute for different types of events.
-   Here is an example for as accumulation event date in EAD XML:
+   Here is an example for an accumulation event date in EAD XML:

    .. code-block:: xml